dhis2/dhis2-docs/src/user/using-the-maps-app.md

 1. Click **File** \> **Share**.
 The sharing settings dialog opens.

-2. In the text box, search for the name of the user or group you want to share your favorite with and select it.
+2.  **Give access to a user or group**: In the text box, search for the name of the user or group you want to share your favorite with and select it.

-    The chosen user or group is added to the list of recipients.
+    Select the access level and click on **Give access**.

-    Repeat the step to add more user groups.
+    Repeat the step to add more users or groups.

-3. If you want to allow external access, select the corresponding box.

-    Note that in order for logged in and not logged in users to have access, you must also allow public access.

-4. For each user group, choose an access setting.
+3.  **Users and groups that currently have access**: For each user or group, choose the access level.
 The options are:

-    - None (for default groups only, as they cannot be removed)
+    - No access: The public won't have access to the map.
+This setting is only applicable to All users.

-    - Can view
+    - View only

-    - Can edit and view
+    - View and edit

+    - Remove access: Remove the access for groups or individuals.

-5. Click **CLOSE** to close the dialog.
+4. Click **Close** to close the dialog.

 ### Get the link to a map